Nonprofit OPT Jobs in Nebraska

 - Commitment to uphold the mission, vision, and values of Lutheran Family Services.

-- Support Lutheran Family Services in the organization’s objective to be an inclusive and accessible workplace.
+- Support Lutheran Family Services in the organization’s objective to be a diverse, equitable, inclusive, and accessible workplace.

 Position Competencies: